dataprofessor/streamlit-for-datascience/lesson-1.md

 # 📓 Lesson 1 - Getting up to speed with Streamlit

+## What is Streamlit?

+Streamlit is a Python library you can use to build interactive data-driven web apps.

 ## Installing Streamlit

 Streamlit can be installed using `pip` as shown below: